ivanschou/warframe-kim-dialogues/README.md

 All Kinemantik Instant Messaging conversations and various ways to explore them.

-- [Convo Locator](https://kim.browse.wf/convo-locator) — find a conversation based on (part of) a message
-- [Kimulacrum](https://kim.browse.wf/kimulacrum) — web-based reimplementation of the KIM chat allowing you to take all conversations and paths.
+- [Kimulacrum](https://kim.browse.wf/kimulacrum.html) — web-based reimplementation of the KIM chat allowing you to take all conversations and paths.
+This fork allows the user play through of KIM chats as if in-game. （Does not currently hand state variables across Hex members.)
+- [Minesweeper](https://kim.browse.wf/minesweeper.html) — Generates segments of chat conversations with the Drifter response that will result in failed romance with the selected Hex member.
+- [Convo Locator](https://kim.browse.wf/convo-locator.html) — find a conversation based on (part of) a message
 - [Flowcharts](flowcharts)

 ## Stockfish